FitrahHaque/TubeCast/README.md

 # 🗂️ What is TubeCast
-- Converts YouTube channels or playlists into personal podcast feeds.
+- Converts YouTube channels or videos into personal podcast feeds.
 - Lets you follow these feeds in any podcast app (like Apple Podcasts, Castbox, or Pocket Casts) simply by adding the feed URL.
 - Downloads audio from videos and organizes them into shows.
 - Uploads everything to the Internet Archive for free, reliable, cloud-based hosting.